Leody Taveras Preview, Player Props: Rangers vs. Twins

 Leody Taveras At The Plate

-- In 60.6% of his 109 games this season, Taveras has picked up at least one hit.
-He's also had 28 multi-hit games.

-- Looking at the 109 games he has played this season, he's hit a home run in 10 of them (9.2%), and in 2.6% of his trips to the plate.

-- In 35 games this season (32.1%), Taveras has picked up an RBI, and in 13 of those games (11.9%) he had more than one.
-He has also driven in three or more of his team's runs in seven contests.
+- In 32.7% of his games this year, Taveras has tallied at least one RBI.
+In 13 of those games (11.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.

+- He has scored in 41 of 110 games this year, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.